-- (a) A resolution or declaration in writing is as valid and effectual as if it had been passed at a meeting duly called and held if: - (i) all directors entitled to receive notice of a directors' meeting, receive notice of the resolution; and - (ii) it is signed by a majority of the directors for the time being in Australia who are entitled to vote (being at least a quorum).
+- (a) A resolution or declaration in writing is as valid and effectual as if it had been passed at a meeting duly called and held if: - (i) all directors entitled to receive notice of a directors' meeting, receive notice of the resolution; and - (ii) it is signed or consented to by a majority of the directors who are entitled to vote and who are not excluded under clause 16.9(b) (being at least a quorum).

-- (b) Any resolution or declaration under clause 16.9(a) may consist of several documents in the same form each signed by one or more directors.
-If the documents are signed on different days, then the resolution is taken to be passed at the time and on the day that the last director required to form a majority signs the document - unless the document, by its terms, is said to take effect from an earlier time or date (or both). - (c) A fax transmission, computer transmission or similar electronic means of communication addressed to, or received by, the company and purporting to be signed by, or addressed from, a director is taken to be signed by that director.
+- (b) A director will be excluded for the purposes of determining the majority under clause 16.9(a)(ii) if that director is on a leave of absence approved by a majority of the other directors. - (c) A director may sign or consent to any resolution or declaration under clause 16.9(a) by: - (i) signing the document containing the resolution or declaration (or a copy of that document); - (ii) giving to the company notice in writing (including by email or other electronic means) addressed to the secretary or the Chair signifying assent to the resolution or declaration and either setting out its terms or otherwise clearly identifying them; or - (iii) signifying assent to the resolution or declaration and clearly identifying its terms by any other electronic means approved by the directors from time to time. - (d) Separate copies of a document referred to in clause 16.9(c) (including in electronic form) may be signed or consented to by the directors if the wording of the resolution or declaration is identical in each copy.
+If the documents are signed or consents are given on different days, then the resolution is taken to be passed at the time and on the day that the last director required to form a majority signs the document or consents to the resolution - unless the resolution, by its terms, is said to take effect from an earlier time or date (or both). - (e) Any electronic communication addressed to, or received by, the company and purporting to be signed by, or addressed from, a director is taken to be signed by that director.